Drone-archaeology-bonn/YOLO_Archaeology/README.md

     - I choosed not to create a test set because the dataset is relatively small

 - "dataset":
-    - Ueses all 35154 images, this means about 94% of the images are either black or without class instances
+    - Ueses all 35,154 images, this means about 94% of the images are either black or without class instances
-    - Putd randomly 70% of the images with matching feature file in train, 15% in validation and 15 in test
+    - Pud randomly 70% of the images with matching feature file in train, 15% in validation and 15 in test

 ## Extracting_parameters.ipynb   (Not important for creating the dataset)